BeratNzp/Socket-Example-Python/README.md

 # Socket-Server-Example
 This project can receive requests from clients as a server via sockets.
+And its running with TCP Protocols.

 ### How to turn on server:
 ``chmod +x mp-server.py``